This post contains affiliate links. Please see our disclosure policy.

 Two images - one of the butter and oil creamed together, and one of the sugar creamed in to the oil and butter.

 Step 2: Continue with the Cake Batter.
-Add the egg whites, one at a time, mixing between each until just combined.
+Add the egg whites, one at a time, mixing between each for 45 seconds.
 Add the sour cream and vanilla, and mix until just combined.
-That’s key with each addition here – over mixing the batter will lead to a dense cake.
 Be sure to scrape the sides and bottom of the bowl as you go, to make sure everything is well incorporated.

 Step 3: Add the Dry Ingredients.
 Slowly add in the whisked flour mixture while the mixer runs on low.
 Then, slowly repeat this with the milk.